-Congratulations to senior Abigail Koehler, whose thesis project titled “High School Music Theory: Perceptions of the AP Music Theory Exam’s Influence on Teaching and Learning” is one of four research projects selected for presentation at the Pennsylvania Music Educators Association’s In-service Conference on April 20, 2017.
+Abigail's thesis project, “High School Music Theory: Perceptions of the AP Music Theory Exam’s Influence on Teaching and Learning,” was one of four research projects selected for presentation at the Pennsylvania Music Educators Association’s In-service Conference on April 20, 2017.
 Fewer than 25% of the submitted projects were chosen, among research investigations submitted by faculty and graduate students throughout the commonwealth of Pennsylvania.
-Her research was also accepted for a research poster presentation at the Eastern Division Conference of the National Association for Music Education, occurring April 6, 2017 in Atlantic City, NJ.
+Her research was also accepted for a research poster presentation at the Eastern Division Conference of the National Association for Music Education in Atlantic City, NJ.

 The daughter of Scott and Sherry Koehler, Abigail plans to pursue an advanced degree in trombone performance after graduation.
 Music theory professor Eric McKee served as her thesis advisor.
 Her academic advisor is music education professor Linda Thornton.